ZexuanZhao/Polygenic-sex-determination-in-Astatotilapia-burtoni/README.md

 # Polygenic sex determination in *Astatotilapia burtoni* (Teleostei: Cichlidae)

-The custom scripts used in "Polygenic sex determination in Astatotilapia burtoni" are contained here.
+The custom scripts used in "Polygenic sex determination in *Astatotilapia burtoni* (Teleostei: Cichlidae)" are contained here.

 1. calculate heterozygosity from vcf
 This script calculates heterozygosity from a .vcf in-file.
 It outputs both a file containing the heterozygous sites and a summary table of homozygosity, heterozygosity, and the fraction of heterozygous sites in the total.